yahya-code/cyber-notes/README.md

 ---

-## 📂 Repository Content
+## 📂 Content

-### 🔍 Nmap
-- Basic scanning
-- Service detection
-- OS detection

-### 🌐 Burp Suite
-- Proxy usage
-- Intercepting requests
+This repository includes:
+- 📖 Cybersecurity notes
+- 🧪 Practical labs
-- Basic manipulation
+- 🛠️ Basic tools and scripts

-### 💉 Web Vulnerabilities
-- SQL Injection
-- XSS (Cross-Site Scripting)
-- IDOR / BOLA
+- 🔍 Vulnerability testing examples

 ---

-## 🧪 Labs
+## 🚀 Goal
-- DVWA testing
-- Manual vulnerability testing
-- API security basics
+To improve my penetration testing skills and build a strong cybersecurity portfolio.

 ---

-## 🚀 Goals
-- Improve penetration testing skills
-- Build custom security tools
-- Document real-world scenarios

----

 ## ⚠️ Disclaimer
-This repository is created for educational purposes only.
+This repository is for educational purposes only.